spyren/Mecrisp-Cube/README.md

   * *Blue* BLE connected
   * *flashing Red* "disk" (serial flash or SD) write operation
   * *flashing Yellow* "disk" (serial flash or SD) read operation

+The blue on board LED is sitched on on reset and switched off after the successfull initionalise process.

 ## Installing Development Environment